el-hult/el-hult.github.io/README.md

 This is a repo for my personal publication on github.

-You may use information here as you like, as long as you give credit to me and let others improve on your work too!
+You may use information here as you like, as long as you give credit to me and let others improve on your work as well.

-More specifically, I use the https://creativecommons.org/licenses/by-sa/4.0/ license
+Specifically, this work is shared under the license CC-BY-SA-4 https://creativecommons.org/licenses/by-sa/4.0/ .

 Locally, where I have drafts, I run